EMFTeam/HIP-tools/installer/HIP_ReadMe.txt

 [Linux]: python ~/.paradoxinteractive/"Crusader Kings II"/mod/main.py -D

-This should generate a file called HIP_debug.log in your mod folder which you can attach on the forums, Discord, or any other place where HIP offers support:
+This should generate a file called HIP_debug.log in your mod folder which you can attach on the forums, Discord, or any other place where HIP offers support.